PGCAP

 PGCAP has a fee waiver for some University Staff, am I eligible for zero fee?

-PGCAP is free for anyone on the University's ECDP programme, as well as anyone on a substantive R&T contract or a similar role with substantive teaching.
+PGCAP is free for anyone on the University's ECDP programme, and anyone in a role with substantive teaching such as an R&T contract.
 PGCAP is not generally free for Associate staff (such as Associate Tutors) nor is it generally free for NHS staff involved in teaching.

 I still have questions